Body

 Elis Artz is the Senior Program Coordinator at the Lemann Center for Brazilian Studies at the University of Illinois at Urbana-Champaign.
 She oversees the Center's programs and initiatives, working closely with the Faculty Director to advance its mission.
 Her work spans strategic planning, student and faculty engagement, and outreach efforts that enhance the Center’s impact on campus and beyond.
 Originally from northeastern Brazil, Elis is a psychologist with extensive experience in academic program coordination and international education.
 She has been instrumental in managing fellowships and grants, coordinating high-profile events, and fostering collaborations between scholars in Brazil and the U.S. Her leadership ensures seamless operations and meaningful programming that strengthens connections across academic and cultural communities.

-Ruohan Pan serves as the Social Media Intern at the Lemann Center for Brazilian Studies.
+Becca Lucas serves as the Social Media Intern at the Lemann Center for Brazilian Studies.
 She administers the center’s social media, creates engaging content, and coordinates social media campaign schedules.
-Being a freshman majoring in sociology, Ruohan is eager to contribute her expertise to the development of the center.
+Being a junior majoring in Astronomy and Data Science with a minor in Statistics, Becca is eager to contribute her expertise to the development of the center.

-Sabine Lee is the Lemann Center for Brazilian Studies' IT Website Intern.
+Eshita Kulai is the Lemann Center for Brazilian Studies' IT Website Intern.
 She is mainly responsible for managing and updating the center’s website to improve its accessibility, functionality, and user experience.
-Sabine is a sophomore studying Brain and Cognitive Science with a minor in Informatics and is excited to contribute her technical and creative expertise to the center’s online presence.
+Eshita is a sophomore studying Computer Science and Linguistics and is excited to contribute her technical and creative expertise to the center’s online presence.